kryptoklob/spearbot/README.md

 If on Windows...why?

-First, make sure you are using node v18.
+First, make sure you are using Node v18.
 I recommend using [nvm](https://github.com/nvm-sh/nvm) for Node & npm version management.

 ```
 nvm use 18